pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 :pencil2: Investigate these same questions for PCs 3 and 4.

-In [the next episode](03-pca-project.md), we will demonstrate the power of these same numerical techniques for making predictions from genetic data.
+:white_check_mark: In [the next episode](03-pca-project.md), we will demonstrate the power of these same numerical techniques for making predictions from genetic data.